Independent Agent, Aflac

 Certifications: Conflict Management (MTI), Instructional Design and Delivery (Langevin), Master Training (Langevin), Performance Consultant (Langevin), Test Design and Delivery (ATD), Tom Peters WOW!, and ROI Methodology

 Performance for Life Consulting

-Dr. Columbaro has served as a leadership partner in assessing business needs, identifying competency gaps, and uncovering program flaws in order to customize blended solutions that lead to measurable improvements.
+Dr. Norina Columbaro has nearly 20 years experience serving as a talent development leadership partner in assessing business needs, identifying competency gaps, and uncovering program flaws in order to customize blended solutions that lead to measurable improvements.

 Her experience includes:

-She has recently been published in Adult Learning, The International Journal of Teaching and Learning in Higher Education, and on Military.com.
-In addition, she has been interviewed in media outlets such as The Cleveland Plain Dealer and The Aspen Times.
+Her research and work have been published in Adult Learning, The International Journal of Teaching and Learning in Higher Education, and on Military.com.

 Mary Ellen Hable has a strong adult educational and experiential background with professional work, specifically as an Administrator and Manager of Adult and Continuing Education.
 Mary Ellen is highly skilled and proficient in presentation techniques and evaluation methodology; developing learning objectives and outcomes including group dynamics, and team building; managing a diverse multi-cultural staff, conflict management and resolution; and implementing training development and design.